Achive.php Digital arrest Archives - The Cyber Shark

 Youtuber Ankush Bahuguna shares 40-hour digital arrest scam ordeal urges vigilance

 January 6, 2025: Popular content creator Ankush Bahuguna recently revealed a harrowing 40-hour ordeal in which he was held in a “digital arrest” by cybercriminals.
 In a deeply emotional video shared on Instagram, Ankush recounted how scammers isolated him from friends and family, coerced him into performing suspicious financial transactions, and manipulated him through fear and threats.
 The ordeal began with a seemingly harmless automated call about a suspicious package linked to his name.
 Following instructions, he pressed a button for customer support, unknowingly falling into an elaborate scam trap.
-A fake official on the call claimed the package contained illegal substances bound for China and an arrest warrant had been issued in his name.
+A fake official on the call claimed the package contained illegal substances bound for China and an digital arrest warrant had been issued in his name.
 Isolation and Manipulation Panicked, Ankush was connected to someone posing as a law enforcement officer.
 This person accused him of money laundering, drug trafficking, and being involved in serious crimes.
 He was then placed under so-called “self-custody,” isolating him entirely from the outside world.
 For 40 hours, Ankush was kept on a continuous video call, and forbidden from answering messages, picking up calls, or contacting anyone.
 Under duress, he was forced to share sensitive information, perform bank transactions, and follow every instruction the scammers gave.
 “I was crying and begging, but they kept me on the call.
 They convinced me my career would be destroyed, my family was in danger, and I would face abuse if I didn’t comply,” Ankush shared, visibly shaken.
 Friends and Family Intervene Ankush’s family and friends grew suspicious of his erratic behavior throughout the ordeal.
 His sister’s persistent messages finally reached him, revealing that such “digital arrests” are a common scam.
 Realizing the truth, Ankush broke free from the scammers’ grip and reconnected with his family.
 “I’m so grateful for my friends’ instincts.
 If they hadn’t acted quickly, I might still be trapped in that nightmare,” he admitted.
 A Warning to All Ankush urged his followers to be cautious of such scams and never engage with suspicious calls or share sensitive information online.
-“The thing with these scams is, if you believe one lie, they tell ten more, each scarier than the last.
+“The thing with these digital arrest is, if you believe one lie, they tell ten more, each scarier than the last.
 Please be vigilant and report such incidents immediately,” he concluded.
 This incident highlights the growing sophistication of cyber scams and serves as a stark warning about individuals’ vulnerabilities in an increasingly digital world.

 Cyber Fraud: UP Police shares must-watch video ahead of Mahakumbh